aperepel/claude-mlx-tts/INSTALL.md

 ## Overview

+When Claude finishes deep work, this plugin:
+1. **Summarizes** the response into a brief 10-15 word update using AI
+2. **Announces** with an attention grabber: "[clear throat] Attention on deck..."
+3. **Speaks** the summary in a cloned voice so you know what happened

-This plugin detects "deep work" sessions by measuring the full duration from your input to Claude's final response—including all tool calls and intermediate steps.
-It only speaks when:
+Deep work is detected by measuring from your input to Claude's final response.
+Triggers when:
 - Response took 15+ seconds end-to-end
 - 2+ tool calls were made
 - You used thinking keywords (`think`, `ultrathink`)